 What was Elton John’s view on Stephen Glass?
 How does Rod Stewart keep up to date with East Fife scorelines?
 Those vital questions and so much more are covered in this genial conversation between Daniel Gray and Sun journalist Ally Ross, BBC man Colin Paterson and ex-Smash Hits editor and Daily Record columnist John McKie.
 In this mazy dribble of an episode, the trio talk about their Tartan Army travels across the world, including euphoric dejection in Kazakhstan, the importance of talcum powder and a £35 pizza.
 The closest thing you’ll get to international travel this winter.

-Pour yourself a pint of prosecco and fill that bowl with Monster Munch: it’s the first ever episode of the Nutmeg Book Club.
-Host Daniel Gray is joined by acclaimed author Michael Calvin for a chat about his newest work, Whose Game Is It Anyway?
+Host Daniel Gray is joined by acclaimed author Michael Calvin for a chat about his newest book, Whose Game Is It Anyway?
 Expect a fascinating insight into the meaning of football, Calvin’s journalism career from The Watford Observer to broadsheet travels, the writing process and the football manager who lived on fish and chips.